mavera12/EHR/HL7-FHIR.md

 ### Producing and Using FHIR

-In the `synthea.properties` file, make sure that `exporter.fhir.export`, `exporter.fhir.transaction_bundle`, and `exporter.hospital.fhir.export` are all set to `true`.
+In the `synthea.properties` file, make sure that `exporter.fhir.export`, `exporter.fhir.transaction_bundle`, `exporter.practitioner.fhir.export` and `exporter.hospital.fhir.export` are all set to `true`.

 Next, produce some synthetic data:
 ```
 ./run_synthea -p 100
 ```

 By default, FHIR JSON data should now exist in the `./output/fhir` sub-directory.
 If you have a FHIR server and client, you can `POST` those bundles to the FHIR server.
+See [[FHIR Transaction Bundles]] for additional details and the recommended order that bundles are POSTed.

 For example:

 ```
 curl http://hapi.fhir.org/baseR4